qaalabs/DE5M4/docs/day3/storage/x-selection.md

 ### 2. Requirements Analysis (15 minutes)

-Participants analyze their assigned scenario by:
+Participants analyse their assigned scenario by:

 - **Identifying key data entities and volumes**
   - What are the main types of data being stored?